ossdhaval/mysite/source/while-coding/github-notes.md

 - There are two things that code owners file can help with
   1) when you raise a pull request, the code owners as defined in base branch will get review requests
   2) when you have turned on branch protection for that branch from `settings` of repo, you can require approval from code owner of that branch for all PRs before merging.

+### Repository defaults
+- you can define following as default for every new repository in your org
+  - Labels
+  - default branch name
+- this can be done from organization settings -> repository defaults